 Unless you want your painted pine cabinets to look rustic, fill the knot holes to hide them and make them flush with the surrounding surface.
-Knots holes in pine cabinets should be filled with durable wood filler, not lightweight spackle, or caulk.
+Knot holes in pine cabinets should be filled with durable wood filler, not lightweight spackle or caulk.

 The product I use the most for filling dents and holes in cabinet doors and frames I'm painting is Bondo wood filler.
 The wood filler is great for knot holes because it dries very hard without cracking, or shrinking.
 Two coats is usually enough to fill knots.
 Once you add the cream hardener, you have only a few minutes to apply the filler before it dries.
 Use an orbital sander to sand down the patch until it's level with the surface.

 Another product option for patching knotty pine holes, which costs much less, is Durham's water putty, but the putty isn't water resistant like the Bondo wood filler.
 You also have to wait a lot longer to allow the putty to completely dry before priming.